ergoithz/browsepy/doc/plugins.rst

 available.

-Here is the "widget_types" for referrence.
+Here is the "widget_types" for reference.

 .. code-block:: python